alipali737/eclipse-arma-munitions/docs/munitions/ground-attack/AGM45_shrike.md

 parent: Ground-Attack
 grand_parent: Munitions
 summary: An American anti-radiation missile designed to home in on hostile anti-aircraft radar.
-used_by: "F-4J Phantom II, A-7D Corsair II"
+used_by: "F-4J Phantom II, A-7D Corsair II, A-6A Intruder"
 ---

 # {{ page.title }}